rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 ```

- **Note** Path to [IncrementalLoadConfig.json](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/develop/src/Configuration/IncrementalLoadConfig.json)script
+ **Note** Path to [IncrementalLoadConfig.json](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Configuration/IncrementalLoadConfig.json)script

 ### 3. Azure data factory pipeline creation and execution

- Run the script [StartIncrementalLoadMigration.ps1](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/develop/src/StartIncrementalLoadMigration.ps1) to start the Incremental copy process
+ Run the script [StartIncrementalLoadMigration.ps1](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/StartIncrementalLoadMigration.ps1) to start the incremental copy process

  ![image](https://user-images.githubusercontent.com/62351942/78946426-8a682780-7a77-11ea-973b-8f7cad667295.png)

 ### 4. Azure Data factory pipeline monitoring

- The data factory pipeline will be created in Azure Data Factory and can be monitored as below :
+ The pipeline will be created in Azure data factory and can be monitored in below way :

  ![image](https://user-images.githubusercontent.com/62351942/78946760-6fe27e00-7a78-11ea-915e-e716fb1d1c78.png)

  ### Data Validation

-This step ensures that the incremental data is only migrated from Gen1 to Gen2.To validate this , below are the sequence of scripts being called out :
+This step ensures that the incremental data is only migrated from Gen1 to Gen2.To validate this,below are the sequence of scripts being called out :

    *  **ConnectToAzure** : Connects to Azure using pre defined and saved subscription details and credentials .

-   *  **InvokeValidation** : Invokes the Gen1 Inventory and Gen2 Inventory scripts and validate the data from both.
+   *  **InvokeValidation** : Invokes the Gen1 Inventory and Gen2 Inventory details and validate the data from both.

    *  **GetGen1Inventory** : This script will read the Gen1 file and folder details.